Jako/RememberThis/README.md

 Features:
 --------------------------------------------------------------------------------
 RememberThis is small session based remembering snippet solution for MODX Revolution.
 It has two display modes: The default one displays the session based list and the other displays a link to add elements to the list.

 The data added to the list could be retreived from MODX resources or from xPDO packages.
+If the added data is retreived from xPDO package, the row is referenced by the id column.

 Adding and removing elements from the list could be made by url params or by Ajax.
 A jQuery Ajax script is used by default.